sncarenyang/medical-ai-assistant/README.md

 This project is for educational purposes only and does not provide medical advice.
 Always consult a licensed physician for real medical advice.

+## 🌐 License & Copyright
+-  The code in this repository is released under the MIT License (or the license you choose).
+-  The Wikipedia content retrieved via this demo is subject to Wikipedia’s own license and copyright terms.

+## 📚 Acknowledgements
+-  Thanks to **Hugging Face Space** for providing the free deployment platform.
+-  Contributions are welcome